mramkumar/env0_k8s_setup/README.md

-# env0_k8s_setup
-Serverless k8s cluster Deployment on AWS
+# Serverless k8s cluster Deployment on AWS using Env0